 The university president will review the recommendation of the provost and will decide to accept or reject that recommendation.
+The decision to award tenure is made by the university president.
+To grant tenure to a faculty member, the president will sign a written certification that the faculty member has satisfactorily met all seven of the IHL required criteria.
 The university president will transmit that decision, together with reasons for a negative decision, to the faculty member directly, with copies to the dean, department head, and chairs of college and department promotion and tenure committees.
-The decision to award tenure is made by the university president.
-All judgments made at lower levels of the university are recommendations to the university president
+All judgments made at lower levels of the university are recommendations to the university president.

-Appeals
+952 Appeals

-Faculty members who have been denied promotion or tenure may, within ten working days of the notification of the decision from the President, request an appeal hearing before the University Committee on Promotion and Tenure.
-The request must be made through the Provost who will forward the request to the University Committee on Promotion and Tenure.
+Faculty members who have been denied promotion or tenure may, within ten working days of the notification of the decision from the president, request an appeal hearing before the University Committee on Promotion and Tenure.
+The request must be made through the provost who will forward the request to the University Committee on Promotion and Tenure.
 Grounds for requesting an appeal are:

-- 1. That the decision was prejudiced, arbitrary, or capricious. - 2.
-That the promotion and tenure procedures contained in this document were not properly followed.
+1. The decision was prejudiced, arbitrary, or capricious.

+2. The promotion and tenure procedures contained in this document were not properly followed.